 The practice notes provide procedural guidance on the operation of the tribunal.
 In addition, the practice notes set out specific procedures and timeframes that apply to the conduct of the matter and the responsibilities of the parties.

-A valuation authority and valuer must comply with the requirements when responding or acting in a matter before VCAT.
+The Valuer-General and the valuer must comply with the requirements when responding or acting in a matter before VCAT.